Investing 101 • Lesson 6 of 10

 • Recency bias: The tendency to rely heavily on recent news or events when making an investment decision.
 For example, an investor might be swayed by the stock market’s recent increase even if old data suggests that there could be a correction in the future.

-By recognizing these psychological biases, investors can become better informed and make more informed decisions.
+Recognizing these psychological biases means that investors can become better informed and make more informed decisions.

 The efficient market hypothesis